vinibiavatti1/CodenameEagleNVLMap/README.md

 To install the map in your environment, just follow the steps below:

 1. Make a backup of your CE root directory;
-2. Create a folder in CE root directory called `LEVEL140`;
+2. Extract the folder `LEVEL140` from the repository zip file `Level140_NVL.zip`;
-3. Copy the content of the folder `LEVEL128` to the new folder created;
+3. Add the extracted folder to the CE's root directory;
-4. Download the file `World.dat` from this repository and paste in the `LEVEL140` folder (replace it if already there is one file with the same name);
-5. Open the file `LEVELS.nfo` located in the CE root folder with a notepad;
+4. Open the file `LEVELS.nfo` located in the CE root folder with a notepad;
-6. Add a new line with this content: `Name:NVL Val:140` (Make sure to keep a blank line at the end of the file!);
+5. Add a new line with this content: `Name:NVL Val:140` (Make sure to keep a blank line at the end of the file!);
-7. Save the file;
+6. Save the file;
-8. Start the Codename Eagle;
+7. Start the Codename Eagle;
-9. Go to Multiplayer and select the map `NVL`;
+8. Go to Multiplayer and select the map `NVL`;
-10. Play!
+9. Play!

 ### Hosting